 On examining the Rule given to her in York, he found some deficiencies, so he gave Mary an accurate copy of the Jesuit Rules of the Summary, the Common and the Official Rules, and the General Examen which prefaces the Jesuit Constitution.

 Fr St Leger worked on the Constitutions, keeping closely to those of St Ignatius for the first nine chapters.
 He sent a completed copy in Latin to Rome in 1821, and again in 1823, but approval was deferred because Pope Gregory XVI considered it too dangerous for women to be out and about in Ireland, a country he believed to be “infested with heretics and libertines.”
-(For these details, I am indebted to Moira O’Sullivan RSC!)
+(For these details, a debt is owed to Moira O’Sullivan rsc.)
 He finally approved the Constitutions in 1833.

 As young women began to join the congregation, Mary Aikenhead built their formation experience on the Spiritual Exercises, frequently reminding them of the great gift that God had bequeathed to them through the inspiration of St Ignatius of Loyola.